credativ/plutono/docs/sources/auth/jwt.md

 ## Configure login claim

 To identify the user, some of the claims needs to be selected as a login info.
-You could specify a claim that contains either a username or an email of the Grafana user.
+You could specify a claim that contains either a username or an email of the Plutono user.

 Typically, the subject claim called `"sub"` would be used as a login but it might also be set to some application specific claim.